Google Rating

 An impacted wisdom tooth may show any of the following characteristics or oral health conditions:

-• Growth towards the back of the mouth.
+• Grows towards the back of the mouth.

-• Grow straight up but trapped within the jawbone.
+• Grows straight up but trapped within the jawbone.

-• Grow at a right angle to the second molar – “lying down” within the jawbone.
+• Grows at a right angle to the second molar – “lying down” within the jawbone.

 When you have an impacted wisdom tooth, you may experience the following symptoms: